 - Difficulty concentrating

 - Amnesia, including no memory of the accident

 - Confusion or difficulty concentrating

-If something doesn’t feel right, take your concussion symptoms seriously right from the start.
+If something doesn’t feel right, take your concussion symptoms seriously right from the start even if you are only experiencing headaches after a car accident.
 Seek immediate medical attention, including going to an emergency room if you believe you have a severe head injury.
 If not treated right away, many head injuries can result in serious, long-term health problems or even death in certain circumstances.